§ 31-3-53 Veterans' plates.

 (2) The background will be a red, white, and blue waving American Flag.

-(3) On the top right corner will be a decal with the military branch of the service in which the Veteran served (Army, Navy, Air Force, Marines, Coast Guard, Merchant Marines, and Gold Star Parent).
+(3) On the top right corner will be a decal with the military branch of the service in which the Veteran served (Army, Navy, Air Force, Marines, Coast Guard, and Merchant Marines).

 (4) For war veterans, a white decal with blue letters with the words "War Veteran" placed under the military branch decal on the right side of the plate above the validation sticker.

-(c) The applicant shall be required to pay a service charge of twenty dollars ($20.00) and a transfer charge of five dollars ($5.00) for each plate.
+(c) The applicant shall not be required to pay a service charge or a transfer charge for each plate.

-(d) The applicant shall be entitled to a plate for each vehicle owned by the applicant upon payment of an additional service charge and/or transfer charge for each vehicle.
+(d) The applicant shall be entitled to a plate for each vehicle owned by the applicant.

 (f)(1) For the purposes of this section, a "veteran" shall be defined as any person who has served on active duty in the armed forces of the United States.
 The term "veteran" shall also include members of the National Guard and Reserves: (i) Called to active duty authorized by the President of the United States or the Secretary of Defense; or (ii) Who have twenty (20) years of service with a letter and record of separation of service.